travis-ci/docs-travis-ci-com/user/enterprise/trusty.md

 ## Running builds on Trusty

 To run builds on a worker with Trusty images, please add `dist: trusty` to your `.travis.yml`.
-If that key is not present in your project's `.travis.yml`, the build will routed to the Precise build environments instead.
+If that key is not present in your project's `.travis.yml`, the build will routed to the default (Precise) build environments instead.